Skip to content

 }

-They key and values information, along with an operator value that specifies the relationship between the nodeAffinity properties and the node's labels, are evaluated along with whether the matching values are required or preferred during scheduling to determine when the upgrade job's pods will be scheduled.
+The operator property shown above specifies the relationship between nodeAffinity properties and the node’s labels.
+The scheduler uses the key, values, and operator information, along with whether matching values are required or preferred, to determine where the upgrade job’s pods are scheduled.

 For example, a node receives the following label: